Boruch-Baum/mac_changer_choice/README.md

    strings based upon hardware product device type, manufacturer, product name, or even model number.

+Alternatively:

-   Alternatively, randomly select an entry from the OUI list bundled with 'maccchanger'.
+* randomly select an entry from the OUI list bundled with this script or with package 'maccchanger'.

+* randomize the non-vendor bytes of your mac address.

 ADVANTAGES:
 -----------